opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 | pmc | 574,199 | 5.5 GB | 21.7 GB |
 | so | 36,062,278 | 8.9 GB | 33.1 GB |

-Finally, your OpenSearch Benchmark host should use solid-state drives (SSDs) for storage because they perform significantly faster at read and write operations than traditional spinning disk hard drives.
-If your host uses spinning disk hard drives, then you might see performance bottlenecking which can skew benchmark results.
+Lastly, your OpenSearch Benchmark host should use solid-state drives (SSDs) for storage because they perform significantly faster at read and write operations than traditional spinning disk hard drives.
+If your host uses spinning disk hard drives, then you might observe performance bottlenecking which can skew benchmark results.

 ## Software dependencies